KristofferC/OhMyREPL.jl/README.md

 The pipeline of how things are transformed from normal text to pimped text is as follows:

 * When a key is pressed, tokenize the full input string using `Tokenize.jl`.
-* To each token there is an assoicated `ANSIToken` which represents how the Token should be printed in the Terminal.
+* To each token there is an associated `ANSIToken` which represents how the Token should be printed in the Terminal.
 * The list of `Tokens`, the list of `ANSITokens`s and the current position of the cursor are then sent to each registered and enabled pass.
 * The purpose of a pass is to look at the list of `Tokens` and update each `ANSIToken` to its liking.
 The `BracketHighlighter` pass for example looks through the tokens and find matching brackets with help of the cursor position and then updates the corresponding `ANSIToken`s for the found matching bracket `Token`s.